Apply for Admission

 - Proof of English proficiency (TOEFL: 480 paper-base; 56 internet-base or IELTS: 5.5)

-- Transcripts and diploma from all high schools and colleges/universities attended with English translations.
+- Academic transcripts from all high schools and colleges/universities attended with English translations.

 - Personal essay explaining your educational and professional goals.

 Supporting documents may be emailed to firstname.lastname@example.org.
 However, official score reports showing English language proficiency must be submitted directly to Cañada College before an acceptance letter and I-20 is mailed.
 Original transcripts must be submitted and may be submitted upon arrival at Cañada College.
 Your application and supporting documents will be evaluated and a decision will be emailed within 1-5 business days of receiving your original documents.
 If admitted, an acceptance package with your acceptance letter, I-20 certificate of eligibility for an F-1 student visa and other important information will be mailed to you by U.S. Postal Service Express delivery service.